PVieira04/CI-project-1/README.md

 Manual Testing was further done on other browsers.
 These browsers were chosen becasue, as found by [statcounter](https://gs.statcounter.com/browser-market-share), they are the most popular browsers in the world.

 #### Desktop Browsers
+- Chrome
-- Chrome - Developed using this browser.
+  - Developed using this browser.
 No issues detected.
+- Edge
-- Edge - No issues detected.
+  - No issues detected.
 - Safari
+  - Issue detected on Landing Page - .tutor-pic takes up more than 50% of the screen width and squashes .tutor-info.
+Significantly different to Chrome, Edge and Firefox.
+  - Extra unwanted styling added to select fields in contact form.
+- Firefox
-- Firefox - Submit input on contact form says "Submit Query" instead of just "Submit".
+  - Submit input on contact form says "Submit Query" instead of just "Submit".
 Some spacing is missing in the contact page and on the resources page.
+- Opera
-- Opera - No issues detected.
+  - No issues detected.

 #### Tablet and Mobile Browsers

-The tests for the following browsers can be found in the [device testing](#device-testing) section:
+The tests for the following browsers can be found in the [device testing](#device-testing) section.

+The following are the most popular browsers for tablet and mobile:

-- Android (Tablet and Mobile)
+- Android (Tablet and Mobile) - Browser now out of circulation and has not been added to any recent android devices.
+Unable to find a device to test.
 - Chrome (Android)
+- Safari (iOS Mobile)
-- Safari (iOS)
+- Safari (iOS Tablet)
-- Samsung Internet (Android)
+- Samsung Internet (Amdroid Mobile)

 ### Device Testing

 While the device toolbar in Chrome Developer Tools was used throughout the development process, further manual tests were carried out on various physical devices visiting the [live website](https://pvieira04.github.io/CI-project-1).

+Android Devices

 - One Plus 6 - Chrome
-  - No issues.
-Behaves as intended.
+  - No issues, behaves as intended.
-- Google Pixel - Chrome
+- Google Pixel 7 - Chrome
+  - No issues, behaves as intended.
-- Galaxy Flip - Chrome
+- Galaxy A33 5G - Samsung Internet
+  - No issues, behaves as intended.
-- Galaxy Flip - Samsung Internet
+- Galaxy Tab A8 - Samsung Internet
+  - Layout of contact.html in portrait mode has the two main sections of the form side by side.
+  - I ideally would want them to be orientated just like in mobile mode.

+iOS Devices (all using Safari Browser for iOS)

+- iPhone 13 mini
+  - No issues detected
+- iPhone 14 Pro
+  - No issues detected
--
+- iPad (10th gen)
+  - Same issues as on Safari on Mac
+  - In tablet mode, .tutor-pic takes up more than 50% of the screen width
+  - Extra styling added to select fields

 ### Lighthouse Report